temuller/hostphot/README.md

 * VISTA and UKIDSS photometry now agree with 2MASS
 * Fixing Legacy Survey erros - now using the invvar maps for proper values
 * Adding DLR distnace to the aperture output
+* Speeding up some downloads of image cutouts

 v3.1.2